vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 79. What is cherry-pick in Git?
+## 79. What is cherry-picking in Git?

 ### Answer:
-`git cherry-pick` is a Git command
-used to apply a specific commit
-from one branch into another branch.
+`git cherry-pick` is a Git command used to apply a specific commit from one branch into another branch.

-It copies only the selected commit
-instead of merging the entire branch.
+It copies only the selected commit instead of merging the entire branch.

 ### Example:
 ```bash